kkimeun/CustomNanoAOD/README.md

 ```
 The command will print out submission commands.
 Follow the instructions to submit the crab jobs.
 Example of filelist can be found in `SampleLists/`

-# To do
-- [ ] Automatically check crab status and resubmit failed jobs

 # Test
 ## Submitting jobs to crab
 ```bash